Leirunlin/leirunlin.github.io/_pages/about.md

 ## About Me

-I am a final-year Master candidate at Machine Learning and Data Mining group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), supervised by Prof. [Xiang Ao](https://aoxaustin.github.io/index.html).
-I completed my B.E. degree in Electrical engineering and Automation at Beihang University.
+Welcome to My GitHub.io Homepage
+I'm Runlin Lei (雷润林), a first-year Phd. student at Renmin University of China, advised by Prof. Zhewei Wei.
+I like sleeping.
+Sleeping is good.
+This is my GitHub homepage.
+Feel free to explore and learn more about me and my projects.

 ### Contact information
-Email: likuan20s@ict.ac.cn
+Email: runlin_lei@ruc.edu.cn.

-Wechat: Kuan_ppd

 ## Research interests

 My interest lies in machine learning on graphs.
-Now I am working on Graph Adversarial Attack, dynamic graph modeling, and imbalanced node classification.
+Now I am working on Spectral Graph Neural Networks, Graph Leraning on Heterophilic Graphs, and Graph Adversarial Attack.

-*Aggregate the knowledge and distill it into intelligence.*
+*Why?*
 ## Publications

 <ul>{% for post in site.publications reversed %}